Official Rules and Regulations

 b) The Tyee must have been caught and released while fishing in accordance with these Rules and Regulations; and

-a.
-The angler and rower, or just the angler if solo, estimate the size of the Tyee to be greater than 30lbs; or
+d) The weight of the Tyee will be estimated by the angler and rower or just the angler if solo, and the weight of the chinook shall be estimated to be greater than 30lbs.

 3. If observed, the presence or absence of the adipose fin should be reported to the weighmaster;